 You don’t have to stock up on turkeys and diapers while wearing a mustard yellow sweater!
-You don’t have to wear a name-tag or a team number, but you may want to set a timer to make the most of today’s tips.
+You don’t have to wear a name-tag or a team number like it’s Supermarket Sweep from the 90s, but you may want to set a timer to make the most of today’s tips.

 1. Grab a hand basket as opposed to a cart.
 Unless you’re really stocking up for the week, this will allow you to be more nimble in the aisles.